Image ALT {ALT}

 The Bottom Line

-Bad breath isn't a personal flaw — it's a symptom.
-And like any symptom, it has a cause.
+Bad breath is not a personal failing.
+It is a symptom, and like any symptom, it usually has an underlying cause.

 You Might Also Like